Has Nigeria Become the World’s Junk Yard of Abandoned and Failed Mega Projects worth Billions?

 CAUSES OF PROJECT FAILURE

 A lot of research studies have investigated the reasons for project failures, and why projects continue to be described as failing despite improved management.
-Odeh and Baltaineh, 2002; Arain and Law, 2003; Abdul-Rahman et al., 2006; Sambasivan and Soon, 2007; all cited in Toor and Ogunlana, 2008, pointed out the major causes of project failures as Inadequate method; poor funding and availability of resources; descripancies between design and construction; lack of project management practices; and communication lapses
+Odeh and Baltaineh, 2002; Arain and Law, 2003; Abdul-Rahman et al., 2006; Sambasivan and Soon, 2007; all cited in Toor and Ogunlana, 2008, pointed out the major causes of project failures as Inadequate procurement method; poor funding and availability of resources; descripancies between design and construction; lack of project management practices; and communication lapses

 The contract/procurement method